SuperOfficeDocs/superoffice-docs/docs/en/admin/user-preferences/howto/index.md

 * the starting time of the calendar
 * the end time of an all-day event

-Preferences can also be used to add default values for a document or appointment.
+Preferences can also be used to add default values for a document or follow-up.

 > [!NOTE]
 > All preferences are stored in the [UserPreference table][6].